wp-plugins/opentickets-community-edition/readme.txt

 == Changelog ==

+= 1.3.5 =
+* adding a minimum memory limit check/auto adjust if possible
+* changing API for reporting to be more flexible
+* add better event date range function
+* repairing event date range calculation

 = 1.3.2 =
 * removed more php notices
 * changed the 'inifinite login' feature, so that it works with 4.0 and does not prevent 4.0 from handling sessions properly